Rape in the Hebrew Bible: Numbers 31

 This has been interpreted as a passage making rape "a normative practice in war".
-Rabbi and scholar Shaye J. D. Cohen (1999) argued that "the implications of Numbers 31:17–18 are unambiguous [...] we may be sure that for yourselves means that the warriors may 'use' their virgin captives sexually", adding that Shimon bar Yochai understood the passage 'correctly'.
-On the other hand, he noted that other rabbinical commentaries such as B. and Y. Qiddushin and Yevamot claimed "that for yourselves meant 'as servants.'
+Rabbi and scholar Shaye J. D. Cohen (1999) argued that "the implications of Numbers 31:17–18 are unambiguous ... we may be sure that for yourselves means that the warriors may 'use' their virgin captives sexually", adding that Shimon bar Yochai understood the passage 'correctly'.
+On the other hand, he noted that other rabbinical commentaries such as B. and Y. Qiddushin and Yevamot claimed "that for yourselves meant 'as servants'.
 Later apologists, both Jewish and Christian, adopted the latter interpretation."
-In addition, the Israelite soldiers were immediately commanded to purify themselves and their spoil, including the captives, in Numbers 31:19 so they could be reminded of how "disruptive" death was.
+In addition, the Israelite soldiers were immediately commanded to purify themselves and their spoils, including the captives, in Numbers 31:19 so they could be reminded of how "disruptive" death was.

 Deuteronomy

 Deuteronomy 20

 Deuteronomy 20:14 indicates that all women and child captives become enslaved property: